What Is Public Relations For Art?

 On the personal side of this complication comes the most important aspects.
 No one else will ever be able to care about your representation more than you.

 That point goes back to being genuine and authentic.
+Your most authentic representation comes when people see you.
+There must be balance in this concept.

 If you become a big enough name at some point in your career that you need a PR representative, then it can be considered.
 If you are reading this, that is most likely not the case at the present time.